dswann101164/azure-noob-blog/posts/2025-11-12-cloud-migration-reality-check.md

 **Board asks:** "What's our risk exposure if this fails?"
 (Not: "What does Microsoft recommend?")

-Microsoft's Azure Migrate assessment answers none of these questions.
-It assumes you already have application inventory, business ownership, dependency mapping, and vendor relationships documented.
+**Azure Migrate** answers none of these questions.
+The Azure Migrate service assumes you already have application inventory, business ownership, dependency mapping, and vendor relationships documented before you start your cloud migration strategy.

 Most enterprises don't.

-### Why cloud migration assessments fail before Azure Migrate runs
+### Why Azure migration assessments fail before Azure Migrate runs

-**Cause:** Migration planning starts with technical tools (Azure Migrate, CloudEndure, vendor assessments) before establishing organizational readiness—application ownership, licensing compliance, vendor relationships, and true operating costs.
+**Cause:** Azure cloud migration planning starts with technical tools (Azure Migrate, CloudEndure, vendor assessments) before establishing organizational readiness—application ownership, licensing compliance, vendor relationships, and true operating costs.

 **Effect:** Migrations exceed budget by 2×, timelines double, and teams spend months in reactive discovery that should have happened before any migration wave was scheduled.

-**What to do:** Complete the 55-question organizational assessment BEFORE deploying technical assessment tools.
-If you can't answer questions about application ownership, vendor contracts, and disaster recovery commitments, Azure Migrate's technical output is irrelevant.
+**What to do:** Complete this **azure migration checklist** with 55 pre-migration questions BEFORE deploying Azure Migrate.
+If you can't answer questions about application ownership, vendor contracts, and disaster recovery commitments, the Azure Migrate service technical output is irrelevant to your cloud migration strategy.

 ---

-## Why do cloud migrations fail before any workloads are moved?
+## Why do Azure migrations fail before any workloads are moved?

 2019.
 Conference room.
 Leadership announces: **"We're going to the cloud."**